 The lockdown has caused many kids to suffer.
 They have been lagging in their studies, so we need to ensure that they are back on track before this pandemic is over.
 This way, when they finally return to school, they will be at the same pace as the rest.

-A great way to make sure this happens is by enrolling them in Mrs. Myers Reading Room’s virtual classes in Chicago and all over the US.
+A great way to make sure this happens is by enrolling them in Mrs. Myers' Reading Room’s virtual classes in Southeast Wisconsin and all over the US.
 Click here to enroll your child in our free trial classes.

 Here’s what you need to do to give your kids a productive school environment at home.

 Enforce a regular schedule

 Just because your kids aren't going to school physically doesn't mean it's their vacation.
 Most institutions around the world are implementing distance-learning techniques to keep the classes going.

 This means school is also ongoing, so why let your kids stay in bed till afternoon, munch during lessons, or play at random times.
 Implement a regular schedule.
 Make sure they are up early, brushed, dressed, and fed before their online morning classes.

 Create a study corner